Don't have white chocolate? I've tried & tested 10 reliable substitutes, that you can use instead of white chocolate in any recipe.

 Baking chocolate has usually highter amount of vegetable or other cheaper type of fat, which not only melts better but it also makes the chocolate more pliable (which is perfect if you are making something like a chocolate mirror glaze).

-Use the same amount of milk chocolate as the white chocolate in the recipe
+When swapping white chocolate for milk chocolate, stick to the simple rule: Use the exact same amount of milk chocolate as the white chocolate called for in the recipe.

 Use the same amount of dark chocolate as the white chocolate in the recipe.